natdlc/udemy-react/README.md

     - wrap components that return an error with error boundary component to make app react to that error without crashing app

 172. Module Resources

+**S14** Sending HTTP requests (ie connecting to database)

+174. How To (Not) Connect To A Database

+    - always use an API when connecting to a backend / database, don't directly communicate to the database from your react app

+175. Using the Star Wars API

+176. Our Starting App & Backend

+    -

+177. Sending a GET Request
+     11min
+     Play
+178. Using async / await
+     2min
+     Play
+179. Handling Loading & Data States
+     5min
+     Play
+180. Handling Http Errors
+     11min
+     Play
+181. Using useEffect() For Requests
+     6min
+     Play
+182. Preparing The Project For The Next Steps
+     6min
+     Play
+183. Sending a POST Request
+     9min
+     Play
+184. Wrap Up
+     1min
+     Start
+185. Module Resources
      1min